kimruddock/pawelgrzybek.github.io/_drafts/2017-04-20-native-ecmascript-modules-in-the-browser.md

 ![Browser support for Native ECMAScript modules](/photos/2017-04-20-2.jpg)

-It doesn't look very promissing and the situation is definitely not ready to use it on production.
+It doesn't look very promising and the situation is definitely not ready to use it on production.
 There is a hope though!
 Lets have look what console of any browser that lacks of modules support show when I open our pretty print example.

 ![Native ECMAScript modules in Google Chrome](/photos/2017-04-20-3.jpg)